Skip to content

 Drag Race UK provided a much-needed reprieve for viewers in the first lockdown with a bing and a bang, as well as a bong.
 Season two was perfectly cast, with an eclectic mix of characters who have gone on to become LGBTQIA+ British icons.
 ‘Shock elimination’ permeated headlines throughout the season with shock exits from Joe Black, Asttina Mandela and Ginny Lemon; the latter of which sashayed away from the stage mid-performance and failed to return.
 Runways were turned up a notch thanks to the likes of A’Whora and Bimini, while baked beans advocate Tayce rightfully earned her status as one of Drag Race’s fiercest lip-sync assassins.
 Let’s not forget RuPaul’s (confusing but highly entertaining) takedown of H&M, COVID’s interruption halfway through the season – which resulted in Veronica Green contracting the virus – and the takeover of the United Kingdolls.
 It hasn’t been topped.
 Can it be topped?

-All four seasons of RuPaul’s Drag Race UK are streaming now on BBC iPlayer.
+All five seasons of RuPaul’s Drag Race UK – including the first season of UK vs the World – are streaming now on BBC iPlayer.